 Q: Can staging replace natural light?

 A: No. Staging can reduce friction, but it cannot replace true natural exposure during buyer comparisons.
+Mirrors, lighter finishes, and strategic lamp placement improve presentation, but they do not change how a home feels relative to brighter alternatives.

 Example: